jfly/dotfiles/README.md

   - Enable virtualization in BIOS (otherwise you will see a message "kvm:disabled by bios")
 - I chose to use the [rEFInd bootloader](https://wiki.archlinux.org/index.php/REFInd).
 You might want to restyle rEFInd by adding a theme such as [rEFInd-minimal](https://github.com/EvanPurkhiser/rEFInd-minimal).

-- `pacman -S vim && mv /usr/bin/vi /usr/bin/vi.bak && ln -s /usr/bin/vim /usr/bin/vi` - install and set up vim as default
+- `pacman -S vim editorconfig-core-c && mv /usr/bin/vi /usr/bin/vi.bak && ln -s /usr/bin/vim /usr/bin/vi` - install and set up vim as default
+  - TODO - you need to run `:PlugInstall` inside of vim.
 - `pacman -S sudo && visudo` - install and configure sudo
 - `useradd -m -G wheel -s /bin/bash jeremy && passwd jeremy` - create user and set their password
 - `pacman -S git python openssh` - install dependencies to install jfly/dotfiles